A Language Model With Million Context Length For Raw Audio: Conclusions and Future Work

 We have successfully shown how to do auto-regressive modeling for raw audio with really long context inputs.
 Further, to the best of our knowledge, there does not exist any past work that can incorporate contexts that are so long-up to a million samples and show that they improve the performance.
 We believe the approach of learning a latent representation that can incorporate frequency as well as timing information, similar to learning a Fourier representation on smaller time scales and using attention-based Transformer architecture has applications in other domains too.
 We are also excited to have shown significant improvements with a minuscule number of parameters.
+Further competing on modeling long context (greater than 500k samples) is an interesting research direction as opposed to chasing model size and parameters and we expect this work to be a stepping stone in that direction.
+We also envision the current architecture to have significantly improve performance of several time-series prediction problems.